-Students shall work with their program administrator and advisor to ensure that any leave of absence is minimally disruptive to their academic progression.
+Students should contact their program administrator and advisor to discuss how taking leave may affect their academic progression and ensure that any leave is minimally disruptive to their academic progression.

 Pregnancy Disability Leave